 - THB 2,500 for verifying an authentication signature on a NZ document (this requires the document to have already been authenticated by NZ authorities)

 [Note: fees rendered for this service are payable by cash only.
 There is no credit or debit card facilities available.]

-For more information on the new fee structure contact the New Zealand Embassy on tel: +662 254 2530 or visit the Department of Internal Affairs website(external link).
+For more information on the new fee structure contact the Department of Internal Affairs website(external link).